Thyroid

 2. Selenium-Rich Foods

-Selenium is an essential mineral that supports thyroid hormone metabolism and helps protect the thyroid gland from damage.
+Selenium supports thyroid hormone metabolism and helps protect thyroid tissue.

 • Brazil nuts